-Two months after having contact with someone infected with HIV, you might see or notice some rashes in your arms and body.
-Since rashes is very common and it can happen for a lot of reasons (even extreme hot weather can cause rashes), it is important to be active and know when you are dealing with serious rashes or not.
+Two months after having contact with someone infected with HIV, you might see or notice some rashes on your arms and body.
+Since rashes are very common and it can happen for a lot of reasons (even extreme hot weather can cause rashes), it is important to be active and know when you are dealing with serious rashes or not.

 Check the way your skin changes

-How does rashes look like for HIV patients?
+How do rashes look like for HIV patients?

 Rashes caused by HIV infection appears like a flattened skin bump and it is red.
-This rashes are itchy and it appears everywhere.
+This rash is itchy and it appears everywhere.
 The most favorite parts of this rashes to show up though are on the chest and face.
 The hands and feet often get them too.
-When it appears on the mouth, it can lead to mouth ulcers which is painless but can be bothersome.
+When it appears in the mouth, it can lead to mouth ulcers which are painless but can be bothersome.

 With the improvement of AIDS treatments and medications, rashes caused by HIV infection and HIV medications have been reduced to considerately mild.
 These rashes are now easier to treat and disappears almost immediately.
 There are not topical solutions and over the counter drugs that can be used to treat rashes caused by HIV and HIV medications.

 Aside from taking pharmaceutical drugs, there are ways that a person with HIV can stop rashes from showing up.
 Change in lifestyle such as avoiding sun exposure and taking hot showers can effectively minimize the occurrence of rashes.
 Being careful with your soap and the food that you eat also helps.